jibo27/MemDeblur/README.md

 ## Checkpoints and Dataset
 Please download the checkpoints and dataset from [Google Drive](https://drive.google.com/drive/folders/1rd9bIvsk9DBZaA7LXWGNMZ3SM11-_g8h?usp=sharing).

+Inference result on the datasets are also avaliable in the above link.

 Our codes use lmdb format.
 If you would like to use other datasets, please convert them into lmdb format.
 The details can be found [here](https://github.com/zzh-tech/ESTRNN/blob/master/data/how_to_make_dataset_file.ipynb).

 In our CVPR version, the reported GMACs includes a redundant operation.
 We removed this operation, so the actual GMACs is 325.48.